Moving to a new city, especially one as unique as Austin, is a fantastic adventure.

 Quick Answer: The average cost to move from Chicago to Austin will range from $1,000-$6,000 depending on the size of the move, route, distance, and time of year.

-Hiring a professional moving company will be on the more expensive side, but its recommended when moving this long of a distance.
+Hiring a Chicago to Austin moving company will be on the more expensive side, but its recommended when moving this long of a distance.
 If you choose to rent a truck or use a moving container, you will save you money but it also requires a lot more work and time.

 To get the best idea of what it will cost you to move from Chicago to Austin, get a free moving quote using our moving cost calculator.
 This quote is instant and 100% personalized to your particular move!